Julian-Heng/pl-assignment-2019/2/reflection.md

 ## Reflection

-Algol68 introduces the idea of code blocks, which for some reason makes writing in Algol much more easily for me.
+Algol68 introduces code blocks, which makes it a much more like a modern programming language compared to FORTRAN.

 It's structure reminds me of pseudocode that we had to write in 1st year units so it's ideas of using `:=` as it's assignment operator wasn't foreign to me.